BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 ### Design Implications and Discussion:

 The goal for the ChRIS platform is to provide a containerized application that is made up of many plugins which run specific functions on inputs.
 The scope for our portion of the project is to develop one plugin that runs a function to benchmark performance between different architectures.
-The reason for this design decision is to make the plugin easy to use and integrate with a clinician or technicians workflow.
+The reason for this design is to make the plugin easy to use and integrate with a ChRIS developers workflow.

-The implications for our global architecture design are to allow for clinicians using ChRIS to benchmark different architectures to find the archtecture that works the fastest for given medical computations.
+The implications for our global architecture design are to allow ChRIS developers to use ChRIS to benchmark different architectures to find which one maximize their ChRIS plugin performance.

 ## 5. Acceptance criteria

-Correctly developed a runnable ChRIS plugin that to some extent presents the performance difference between different platform architectures.
+Correctly developed a runnable ChRIS plugin that to some extent presents the performance differences between different platform architectures.
 The minimal product presents the benchmark differences between x86 and PowerPC.